cgwire/kitsu/docs/getting-started-production/README.md

 ![Breakdown asset type](../img/getting-started/breakdown_asset_menu_type.png)

-You can fill the asset breakdown page, the same way than the shots.
+You can fill the asset breakdown page the same way as the shots.
 Select one or more assets on the left part, then add the elements from the right part.